alejandrocordon/MoveMouse/index.md

 ### Movemouse

 Movemouse is a MacOS Application that moves the mouse based on <a href="https://gist.github.com/vorce/04e660526473beecdc3029cf7c5a761c">Vorce/Jerry </a> project.
-It uses CGEvent <a href="https://developer.apple.com/documentation/coregraphics/cgevent"> that defines an opaque type that represents a low-level hardware event.
+It uses <a href="https://developer.apple.com/documentation/coregraphics/cgevent">CGEvent</a> that defines an opaque type that represents a low-level hardware event.

+Example:

 ```
   CGEvent(mouseEventSource: nil, mouseType: CGEventType.mouseMoved, mouseCursorPosition: point, mouseButton: CGMouseButton.left)?.post(tap: CGEventTapLocation.cghidEventTap)